 01 of 07

-The standard siphon is gravity based and comes in a variety of tube diameters and lengths to match the tank size.
-Tube sizes typically range from 8 to 12 inches.
+The standard siphon, or gravel vacuum, is gravity based and comes in a variety of tube diameters and lengths to match the aquarium size.
+Gravel vacuum tube sizes typically range from 8 to 12 inches long.
 Some have a slanted end, while others are flat.
-I personally prefer the slatted end, as I've found it works better for getting get into tight spots and corners.
+I personally prefer the slanted end, as I've found it works better for getting into tight spots and corners.
 However, it's truly a matter of personal preference, as both end styles work the same.
 The key is that the tube diameter that is placed into the tank is very large diameter compared to the hose that extends out of the aquarium into the bucket.
 This allows the suction to lift the gravel into the large diameter tube to remove trapped debris, but not high enough to get sucked into the smaller diameter hose.
 The water flows out the narrower tubing into a bucket or drain.

 02 of 07